mlemort/NiceThings/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-There is a tests file for all subspec so you could juste see how it work, or continue to read further to the Subspecs section.
+There are test files under the `[Tests](https://github.com/mlemort/NiceThings/tree/master/Example/Tests)` folder for all subspecs, so you can just see how it works, or continue to read further for Subspecs section.

 ## Requirements